Bangsamoro Islamic Freedom Fighters: Split after Ameril Umbra Kato's death

 After founder Ameril Umbra Kato's death, BIFF's former vice-chairman for political affairs, Ismael Abubakar, alias "Imam Bongos", took over leadership of the group.
 Among the first moves of the BIFF under Abubakar was the bombing of an outpost of the Philippine Army and two different detachments of the Special Action Force (SAF) in Maguindanao on April 19, 2015.
-Over time, Ismael Abubakar began to increasingly adopt the radical ideology of the Islamic State of Iraq and the Levant (ISIL), and openly declared an alliance with ISIL in August 2015.
+Over time, Ismael Abubakar began to increasingly adopt the radical ideology of the Islamic State, and openly declared an alliance with IS in August 2015.

 This development caused unrest among the group.
 As result, one commander of BIFF, Ustadz Karialan (alias "Imam Minimbang"), split from the group with his followers and formed a separate faction.
 This faction stated that "we are not to be swayed by the ISIS ideology because we adhere to the cause of the Moro struggle and teachings of the Koran".
 Despite this, disagreements over ideological trends continued in Ismael Abubakar's faction, with part of his followers regarding his stance as too moderate.
 These hardliners eventually left as well, forming the "Jamaatul al-Muhajireen wal-Ansar" wing of the group and electing Esmael Abdulmalik (alias "Abu Toraife") as leader.
-This most radical faction of BIFF has openly adopted ISIL's ideology.
+This most radical faction of BIFF has openly adopted the Islamic State's ideology.
+Even though the three BIFF factions would no longer coordinate their operations, they remained part of a "loose strategic alliance".
+Ismael Abubakar was reportedly killed at some point in 2017.